collin/jsilver/README.markdown

 _/reset_
 Reset and modifications made by the editor in the /edit command.

+_/record_
+Begin recording a macro.
+You will be asked to name this macro.
+You will get a blank slate to work in.
+You may namespace your own macros.

+_/record/:macro_name_
+Re-enter recording a macro.
+Shared macros will be forked.
+(Merging may not be possible, but the owner of a macro re-naming the macro to your fork is certainly possible.)

+_/stop_
+Stop recording/editing a macro.

+_/:macro_name_
+Play back a macro.
+Imported macros will be accessed: /:namespace/:macro_name

 ==== Combination:Action ====
 All these apply to the current context.